SebastianSosa/DR/README.md

      2. Observations include:
           1. Player coordinates.
           2. AI coordinates.
-          3. Player coordinates.
-          4. Distance between the player and AI.
+          3. Distance between the player and AI.
-          5. Number of black cells in a straight line between the player and AI.
+          4. Number of black cells in a straight line between the player and AI.
-          6. Number of black cells between the player and AI.
+          5. Number of black cells between the player and AI.
-          7. Is AI near a black cell?
+          6. Is AI near a black cell?

      3. The environment sets up the world using the create_env function and computes observations.